 Extending the A555 to Bredbury (A6-M60 Bypass) will not solve Stockport’s traffic problems.
-It is a plan for trying to deal with the problems of too much car dependency by creating even more.
+It is a plan for trying to deal with the consequences of too much car dependency by creating even more.

-Two versions of the road are possible: Version 1 has seven sets of traffic lights on the Bypass and its two link roads in four and a half miles (counting the 17 lights on Crookilley Roundabout as one).
-Version 2 has huge motorway-style junctions and a faster route for motorway cut-through drivers.
+Two versions of the road are possible: The current version has seven sets of traffic lights on the Bypass and its two link roads in four and a half miles (counting the 17 lights on Crookilley Roundabout as one).
+An alternative version has huge motorway-style junctions and a faster route for motorway cut-through drivers.
+This was suggested by a Feasibility Study in 2017.
 Either way, Stockport drivers will struggle to get on the Bypass in the morning rush hour.

 The proposed Bypass would destroy sensitive green belt areas and badly impact on noise, air quality, recreational opportunity and wildlife.
 The cost of half a billion pounds is amazingly high for such a road.

 Advocates of the Bypass say it is worth the pain because it would decrease traffic congestion and pollution while supporting economic growth.
 These benefits would not happen because:

 - The Bypass would encourage an increasing volume of traffic to cross Stockport between the M60 and Manchester Airport/ M56 and from Cheshire and Derbyshire to the motorways.
 This extra traffic would increase air and noise pollution while offering no benefit to the borough.

 - There is extensive evidence that building new roads leads to more car journeys with consequent congestion, noise and air pollution problems throughout the journey, not just on the Bypass.

 - If motorway-style junctions are to be incorporated, this would provide further inducement for traffic to cut through Stockport.